einar-hjortdal/sessions/README.md

 # sessions

 sessions is a library for managing sessions in web applications written in the V language.

 Framework-agnostic but also features a middleware function for vweb.

 ## JWT store

-> Currently being tested

 Documented [here](./jwt_store.md)